lindacom/php/projects/README3.md

 PHP forms
 ============
 The $_POST variable uses the name attribute of form elements to create an array.
+This is a PHP superglobal array (formated automatically)

 Check if variable has been set
 ------------------------------